Cletus F. O'Donnell: Bishop of Madison

 On February 18, 1967, Pope Paul VI appointed O'Donnell as bishop of the Diocese of Madison.
 As bishop, he founded the diocesan Apostolate to the Handicapped on October 31, 1967.
-He released this statement then:We will try to the best of our ability to do whatever we can for this often neglected segment of the People of God in the hope that they in turn will offer their prayers, sacrifices, and good works for the welfare of our diocese.O'Donnell also established ministries for the deaf and the developmentally disabled.
+O'Donnell also established ministries for the deaf and the developmentally disabled.
 He also encouraged adult education and created a religious education consultants program to help individual parishes.

-O’Donnell suffered a stroke on September 13, 1990 and then a second one in the spring of 1992.
-His deteriorating health forced him to send a letter of resignation as bishop of Madison to the Pope.
+O’Donnell suffered a stroke on September 13, 1990, and then a second one in the spring of 1992 which led him to resign.

-Retirement
+Retirement and legacy

 On April 28, 1992, Pope John Paul II accepted O'Donnell resignation.
-Cletus O'Donnell died of a heart attack on August 31, 1992 in Madison.
+Cletus O'Donnell died of a heart attack on August 31, 1992, in Madison.

-In February 1995, several men sued the Diocese of Madison for failing to protect them as minors from acts of sexual abuse by Michael Trainor, a priest in the diocese, during the 1970's and 1980's.
+In February 1995, several men sued the Diocese of Madison for failing to protect them as minors from acts of sexual abuse by Reverend Michael Trainor, a priest in the diocese, during the 1970s and 1980s.
 The plaintiffs claimed that O'Donnell was aware of Trainor's abuse of children and transferred him from one parish to another without reporting him to the police or to the parishioners.